regolith-linux/regolith-linux.github.io/getting_started.md

 ## System Configuration and Management

-The Setting app can be launched via `⊞ Win`-`space` and then typing "settings".
+The Setting app can be launched via `⊞ Win`-`c` (or `⊞ Win`-`space` and then typing "settings" to launch the control pannel by name).
 This application is the UI for configuring the computer.
 Connecting to wifi access points, configuring monitors, configuring power saving policy, and similar tasks can be achieved from this application.

 ## Logging In and Out